 Here’s another cool trick that Atlanta renter’s insurance does:

 Your renter’s insurance policy might cover additional living expenses.
 That means that if a covered loss forces you to leave your home because it’s uninhabitable, your “extra expenses” would be covered.
-For example, you might have to stay in a hotel or eat at restaurants way more often than you normally would.
-Those are expenses about your normal living costs, so your renters’ insurance may reimburse you.
+For example, you might have to stay in a hotel.
+Those are expenses above your normal living costs, so your renters’ insurance may reimburse you.
 (Just be sure to hold onto your receipts!)

 Those extra bills could become a real burden, but with renter’s insurance, you can put that money back into your wallet.